HOW IT WORKS

 SCIENCE CLUB CURRICULUM

 Our specially-designed Science Club curriculum focuses on hands-on learning challenges.
 Each unit is made up of 6-10 weekly lessons, full of activities and experiments which build to a culminating challenge.
 We’ve made our specially-designed Science Club curriculum units free to download.
-That way, even if you live far away, schools, clubs and afterschool programs (and eager kids and families!) can have fun with science, too.
+That way, even if you live far away, schools, clubs and afterschool programs (and eager youth and families!) can have fun with science, too.